Triple Bottom Line of Sustainability EXPLAINED

 Audible Narration

-The term triple bottom line is used to express the concept that to achieve sustainable development, businesses should in fact have 3 balance sheets: economic, environmental, and social.
+The term triple bottom line is used to express the concept that to achieve sustainable development in businesses.
+Companies should in fact have 3 balance sheets: economic, environmental, and social.

 As you can see, the financial balance sheet is only one of the 3 bottom lines that should be considered to have a truly sustainable business.